RyanShorttFD/kdb-taq/README.md

 kdb-taq is a tool for processing and analyzing historical NYSE Daily TAQ (Trade and Quote) data using kdb+/q.
 This repository contains scripts and utilities to parse, load, and query TAQ datasets efficiently.

+This is part of the CMTP Git and Version Control project.

 ## Prerequisites

 - [kdb+](https://kx.com/kdb-personal-edition-download/) installed on your machine